 University Center for Urban and Regional Studies.
 Printed maps are available for $2

 each at local bicycle shops and at the City of Youngstown Economic Development Office, 20 Federal Place - 2nd Floor, 20 West Federal Street, Youngstown.

 proposals for bicycle trails in Youngstown are under

 consideration.
 However, while there currently are no dedicated

-trails within the city limits, there are four major asphalt
+trails within the city limits, there are several asphalt

 "rail-to-trail" paths within a 5 to 20 mile radius of Youngstown,

-including three completed segments of the Great Ohio Lake-To-River
+including four completed segments of the Great Ohio Lake-To-River